-I can count the historical music events that I have personally experienced on one hand.
+I can count the historical music events that I have personally witnessed on one hand.
 I suppose labeling something ‘historical’ is totally subjective.
 One-off concerts can be called historical based on the mere fact that they only happened once.
-I wrote about the Acoustic for a Cure shows and the Metallica with the SF Symphony show.
-One might label these ‘historical’.
+I have written here about the Acoustic for a Cure shows, the Metallica with the SF Symphony show and other events that I would label ‘historical’.
 There is a certain pride that comes with saying “I was there!”.
 Especially if something unique happens.

 On November 11, 1987, a free concert was played at noon in San Francisco’s financial district.
 Performed by the world’s biggest band at the time, U2.
 The whole thing was conceived and produced in less than 24 hours.
 Over 20,000 people witnessed an energetic hour long set.
 Lead singer Bono broke laws.
 I was there!
 It was historical!